 While a second-generation Mazda3 was introduced in 2008, it was more an evolution than a revolution, refining Mazda’s award-winning small car.
 It would also be the base for which Mazda to start crafting its next-generation technologies.

-New Generation Mazda3
+Second Generation Mazda3

 At the tail end of the second-generation Mazda3’s model cycle, the world saw “SKYACTIV” for the first time.
 The sky was the limit as Mazda introduced everyone to a whole new driving experience with the Mazda3.
 The newly developed SKYACTIV® Technology featured a direct-injection engine and a 6-speed transmission.
 While it looked much the same as previous models, the SKYACTIV-equipped cars were 20-percent more efficient and significantly quicker than their predecessors.